Andrew Lewis (soldier): Early life

+Surveyor and explorer

-Andrew Lewis received a basic education and learned the skills of a surveyor.
+Lewis received a basic education as well as learned the mathematics and other skills of a surveyor.
 He spent at least fifteen years farming and working as a surveyor in southwestern Virginia.
 In 1751 he and his father explored much of the Greenbrier District of Augusta County (which much later became later Greenbrier County, West Virginia).
-John Lewis named the Greenbrier River after getting stuck in a patch of the thorny plant.
+John Lewis supposedly named the Greenbrier River after getting stuck in a patch of the thorny plant.
 Andrew Lewis also served as county lieutenant and later captain in the Augusta County militia.

+Personal life

-Early in the 1740s Andrew Lewis married Elizabeth Givens, daughter of Samuel and Sarah (Cathey) Givens, formerly of County Antrim, Ireland.
-They established their own home, called Richfield, in what later became Roanoke County near Salem.
-Their children included: Samuel (c.1748-1763), John (1750–1788), Thomas (1752–1800), Andrew Jr. (1759–1844), Anna (who married Andrew Lambert (1768-1845))), William (1764–1812) and Charles (c.1768-1781).
-Their granddaughter Agatha Strother (1779-1852), married Elijah McClanahan.
+Early in the 1740s, Andrew Lewis married Elizabeth Givens, daughter of Samuel and Sarah (Cathey) Givens, formerly of County Antrim, Ireland.
+They established their own home, called "Richfield", considerably south of Staunton in what later became Roanoke County near Salem.
+Their children included: Samuel (c.1748-1763), John (1750–1788), Thomas (1752–1800), Andrew Jr. (1759–1844), Anna (who married Andrew Lambert (1768–1845))), William (1764–1812) and Charles (c.1768-1781).
+Their granddaughter Agatha Strother (1779–1852), married Elijah McClanahan.

 French and Indian War

 The Virginia frontier became a battleground in the French and Indian War, as did the frontiers of the more northerly colonies of Pennsylvania (which like Virginia also claimed land west of the Appalachian Mountains) and Maryland (whose boundary ended at the Appalachians).
 Virginia organized provincial troops to defend settlers subject to attacks by Indians upset at encroachments into their territories; Lewis became a captain in George Washington's Virginia Regiment.
 After the loss at the Battle of Great Meadows in 1754, Washington was forced to surrender to the French.
 Lewis was then at Fort Necessity (now in Pennsylvania) and likewise retreated eastward across the Appalachians.

 Washington proposed a series of frontier fortifications to protect settlers east of the Appalachians.
 Lewis initially built Fort Dinwiddie on the Jackson River of present-day Bath County, but was relieved of his command September 21, 1755.
 The Virginia assembly soon approved Lewis' promotion to major and assigned him to oversee the region along the Greenbrier River.
-On February 18, 1756, Lewis led the Sandy Creek Expedition from Fort Frederick with a mixed force of militiamen and Cherokees to raid the Shawnee towns along the Big Sandy and Ohio rivers to retaliate for Shawnee attacks.
+On February 18, 1756, Lewis led the Sandy Creek Expedition from Fort Prince George (modern day Roanoke, Virginia) with a mixed force of militiamen and Cherokees to raid the Shawnee towns along the Big Sandy and Ohio rivers to retaliate for Shawnee attacks.
 Lewis led several expeditions against both Indian settlements and French outposts.
 During the Forbes Expedition, Lewis was captured during Major James Grant's attack on Fort Duquesne in September 1758.
 Taken to Quebec, Lewis remained a prisoner until late 1759.